-The Department of Political Science and Public Management is organised into five sections.
+The Department of Political Science and Public Management is organised in sections.
 The researchers are associated with these sections, which cover both traditional research areas within political science and public management, but also more specific research areas that are unique to SDU.
-Several of the researchers also work in one of four cross-sectional research centres cooperating with other departments at the Faculty of Business and Social Sciences, and also with both the Faculty of Health Science and the Faculty of Humanities.
+Currently, the department is organised into the following three sections:

 Our interest is in welfare states and social policy: How do welfare states emerge?
 How do they work?
 What are the effects and consequences of welfare state policies?
-The section corporates with a number of colleagues from the Faculty of Humanities in the Danish Centre for Welfare Studies.
-For further information about the sections research, please contact Head of Section Klaus Pedersen.
+Several employees from the Section for Public Administration, Welfare, and Politics, together with colleagues from the Faculty of Humanities, are part of the Danish Centre for Welfare Studies.
+For further information about the center, please contact center leader Klaus Pedersen.

 Our research applies an interdisciplinary approach to European border regions in the past and the present.
-The section is located on Campus Alsion in Sønderborg and corporates together with colleagues from the Faculty of Humanities in the Centre of Boarder Region Studies.
-For further information about the section’s research, please contact Head of Section Steen Bo Frandsen.
+Several employees from the Section for International and Regional Politics, along with colleagues from the Faculty of Humanities, are part of the Centre of Boarder Region Studies.
+The centre is located on Campus Alsion in Sønderborg.
+For further information about the section’s research, please contact center leader Steen Bo Frandsen.

-The section’s research is centred around two joined research networks, one is focussed on rhetoric and journalistic usage of language, the other on social, societal and political aspects of journalism.
-For further information, please contact Head of Section Peter Bro, Research Leader Erik Albæk or visit the webpage Centre for Journalism.
+The centre’s research is centred around two joined research networks, one is focussed on rhetoric and journalistic usage of language, the other on social, societal and political aspects of journalism.
+For further information, please contact center leader Peter Bro or visit the webpage for Centre for Journalism.